Join us to chat about all things related to London transport on our Facebook group, Londonist Roundel Ramblings — everyone welcome.

 Step-free access to tube stations is something that TfL and Sadiq Khan take very seriously.
-As of March 2018 there are 73 stations on the network with step-free access, and the aim is to make another 13 stations step-free by Spring 2022.
+There are 78 tube stations on the network with step-free access; as well as 60 London Overground stations; and 9 TfL Rail stations also with step-free access.
+The aim is to make another eight tube stations step-free by spring 2022.

 However, there are plenty of stations that don't quite qualify as step-free, but are still usable for those who can't handle stairs, be that for disability or health reasons, travelling with buggies or luggage, or just a prejudice against steps.
 The precise details of which stations you can avoid stairs at are far too complex to fit on the normal tube map, which is why the Avoiding Stairs Tube Guide exists.